araczkowski/wc-finder/ADDRESS_IMPLEMENTATION_SUMMARY.md

 ### 1. Smart Geocoding
 - Automatic address to coordinates conversion
+- Uses full address from Nominatim API for maximum detail
 - Error handling for failed geocoding
 - Fallback to coordinates if geocoding fails

 ### 2. Enhanced Location Detection
-- Detailed reverse geocoding with street and house numbers
+- Full address reverse geocoding using complete Nominatim display_name
+- Automatic cleanup of postal codes and country information
 - Polish language support
-- Better address formatting
+- Complete address formatting with all available details

 ### 3. Improved UX
+- Automatic location detection when adding WC (user is assumed to be at the location)
+- Pre-filled address and coordinates from current GPS position
+- Manual refresh option for location updates
 - Required address field for better data quality
-- Loading states during geocoding
+- Loading states during location detection and geocoding
 - Clear separation between address and coordinates
 - Search by readable addresses
+- Visual feedback for successful location detection

 ## Next Steps